Do you know how many times I have started and stopped my fitness blog???

 Or even joining a new challenge.
 Nope, that doesn’t help either.

-My oldest is about turn 13 and I’m still where I was after I had him.
+My oldest is now 13 and I’m still where I was after I had him.
 And I’m a little bit heavier now too because with my last pregnancy, I gained extra weight and it’s still sitting on me.

 It’s time for something to change.